 The spheroid is surrounded by an external fluid both inside (in the lumen), and outside.
 This fluid exerts a hydrostatic pressure on the tissue that is balanced by the tissue surface tension and by the total normal stress at the boundaries:

 where we have introduced the inner and outer tissue surface tensions $\gamma_1$ and $\gamma_2$.
 Fluid exchange between the spheroid and the outside is driven by osmotic conditions:

-Here, $\Lambda^{\rm f}_i$ is the permeability of the interface to water flow.
-The fluxes $J_{{\rm p},i}$ can be nonzero as a result of active pumps and transporters that maintain an osmotic pressure difference, and act effectively as water pumps.
+Here, $K_{1,2}$ are the permeability of the interfaces to water flow.
+The fluxes $J_{{\rm p},1}$ and $J_{{\rm p},2}$ can be nonzero as a result of active pumps and transporters that maintain an osmotic pressure difference, and act effectively as water pumps.
 We have also introduced $v^{\rm ext}_{2}$, the external flow imposed at outer spheroid boundary.
 Conservation of the volumetric flow directly yields $v^{\rm ext}_{2}=v^{\rm ext}_1 (R_1/R_2)^2$.